 "Yeah yeah, whatever."

-The first two stops on Sora's list were fairly close by, and their deliveries quite standard.
+The first few stops on Sora's list were fairly close, and their deliveries standard.
 Package given, signature and gratitude received.
-The next few required him to cross one of the high bridges over the railway tracks and, from the western district, ride up into the steeper hills of the southern district.
+The next batch required him to cross one of the high bridges over the railway tracks and, from the western district, ride up into the steeper hills of the southern district.

-Their last stop in the southern district was up a steep flight of stairs, and while carrying his bike up them had been difficult, riding them back down again had been Sora's favorite part.
+Their last stop in the area was up a steep flight of stairs, and while carrying his bike up them had been difficult, riding them back down again had been Sora's favorite part.
 Incidentally, it had been Roxas' least favorite part.

-Finished with delivering all the perishable packages, they made their way back to the western district to Cid's mechanic shop.
-Cid Highwind's mechanic shop, which didn't exactly have a proper name and which people mostly referred to as 'Cid's' was a low, two-storied stone building across from the railway tracks.
-An arched doorway large enough for a truck to drive through led to the garage that took up the entire first floor, and it's heavy wooden doors were always kept open to let in air.
-The second floor was marked by a row of tiny windows which peered out from beneath the overhang of the steep roof.
+Their next scheduled stop was to Cid's mechanic shop.
+Cid Highwind's mechanic shop, which didn't exactly have a proper name and which people mostly referred to as 'Cid's' was a sturdy stone building made up mostly of garage.
 A small square sign hung from a short rod above the door with a picture of a wrench and a gear, and was just about the only official declaration that this building offered some kind of service.

 "That damn kid!
 Always yellin' his goddamned head off!
 Appearing out of nowhere!
 Who the hell does he think he is!
 He's lucky I didn't saw my fuckin' arm off!
 Well what are you sittin' around on your ass for!
 Go see what he wants—And get that shit-eatin' grin off your monkey face!"

 A moment later a boy not much older than Sora, though quite a bit taller, appeared from within the garage, still grinning.
 He had tan skin made darker still from smudges of dirt and grease, and shaggy blond hair that had been bleached further by excessive amounts of time spent in the sun.
-He wore a pair of permanently dirty overalls over a faded yellow t-shirt, and sturdy but tired work boots.
-His smile was wide and friendly and crinkled his eyes in a handsome way.
+His overalls were permanently dirty and his work boots were tired, but his smile was wide and friendly and crinkled his eyes in a handsome way.

-"Pretty good, Tidus.
-Just thought I'd drop by and say hi.
+"Not much, Tidus.
 I've got the boxes you ordered," Sora answered with a smile.

 Tidus nodded and the two of them started unhitching the boxes from Sora's bike.

 "You got him pretty good, you know," Tidus chuckled.
-"He was holding all these polls—who knows what for—but he had his arms full of all these really long polls, and then you jump out, and I swear he jumps—actually jumps—and throws the polls all over the place.
-It was hilarious.
-He's still picking them up."
+"He was holding all these poles—who knows what for—but he had his arms full of all these really long poles, and then you jump out, and I swear he jumps—actually jumps—and throws the poles all over the place.
+It was hilarious."